biskoi/biskoi/README.md

     - Hashtables
     - Graphs

-If you think that I might be useful to you, or if you'd like to contact me, feel free to contact me at krisda4649@gmail.com
+If you think that I might be useful to you, or if you'd like to contact me, I can be reached at krisda4649@gmail.com

 <!--
 **biskoi/biskoi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.